stionic/halanews-document/docs/getting-started-config.md

 ## Deeplinks (optional)

-[Ionic Deeplinks Plugin](https://github.com/ionic-team/ionic-plugin-deeplinks) makes it easy to respond to deeplinks through custom URL schemes and Universal/App Links on iOS and Android.
+<a href="https://github.com/ionic-team/ionic-plugin-deeplinks" target="_blank">Ionic Deeplinks Plugin</a> makes it easy to respond to deeplinks through custom URL schemes and Universal/App Links on iOS and Android.

 That means instead of opening your WordPress website in a browser, your device will open the app.